Pharma LOE: What is Your Plan After Loss of Brand Exclusivity?

 3. Preserve patient loyalty and brand equity through a copay card thereby reducing the price burden on patients

-A fourth, hidden LOE strategy that brand teams can and should implement
+But we’d like to recommend a fourth, hidden pharma LOE strategy that brand teams can and should implement.

 This DAW-1 indication in the script legally prohibits the pharmacy from switching medication from brand to generic.